 Our business is conducted in China and substantially all of our revenues and expenses are denominated in Renminbi.
 This annual report contains translations of Renminbi amounts into U.S. dollars at specified rates solely for the convenience of the readers.
 For all dates and periods through December 31, 2008, exchange rates of Renminbi into U.S. dollars are based on the noon buying rate in The City of New York for cable transfers of Renminbi as certified for customs purposes by the Federal Reserve Bank of New York.
-For January 1, 2009 and all later dates and periods, the exchange rates of Renminbi into U.S. dollars are based on the exchange rate as set forth in the H.10 statistical release of the Federal Reserve Board.
+For January 1, 2009 and all later dates and periods, the exchange rates of Renminbi into U.S. dollars are based on the Federal Reserve Board.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this annual report could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
 As of April 20, 2012, the noon buying rate was RMB6.3080 to US\$1.00.